Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Main Results

 \end{Assumption}

-Before providing our results, we ought to observe that Assumption~\ref{ass:strict_dissipativity} is the linear-quadratic equivalent of the standard strict pre-dissipativity assumption for the nonlinear case, i.e., Definition~\ref{def:nl_strict_diss} where $\mathbb{Z}$ need not be compact~\cite{Gruene2021}.
-As we will prove that Assumptions~\ref{ass:stability_rank},~\ref{ass:stability_pd},~\ref{ass:strict_dissipativity} are equivalent, we will refer to all of them as quadratic strict pre-dissipativity whenever the distinction is not relevant.
-Finally, let us clarify that checking Assumptions~\ref{ass:stability_rank} or~\ref{ass:strict_dissipativity} is nontrivial, while Assumption~\ref{ass:stability_pd} can be checked by solving a suitably formulated SDP.
-We will discuss this aspect in Section~\ref{sec:checking_assumption}.
+Before proving our results, we observe that Assumption~\ref{ass:strict_dissipativity} is the linear-quadratic equivalent of the standard strict pre-dissipativity assumption for the nonlinear case, i.e., Definition~\ref{def:nl_strict_diss} where $\mathcal{H}$ need not be compact~\cite{Gruene2021}.
+As we will prove that Assumptions~\ref{ass:stability_pd},~\ref{ass:strict_dissipativity} are equivalent, we will refer to both of them as quadratic strict pre-dissipativity whenever the distinction is not relevant.
+We will discuss in Section~\ref{sec:checking_assumption} how these assumptions can be checked.